seanconlon29/Tap-into-Your-Tastes/README.md

 - Taste
     - The flavoring of the beer.
 - Palate
-    - This is where the carbonation, mouthfeel, alcohol profile and texture really come in.
+    - This is where the carbonation, mouthfeel, alcohol profile, and texture come in.

 <br>

 #### Location-Based Model
 Considering the dataset includes information about the breweries, but also their locations.
-I felt the need to take advantage of the coordinates provided in order to give a great recommendation not only based on beers.
+I felt the need to take advantage of the coordinates provided to give a great recommendation not only based on beers.
 Models performance can be further improved with further experimentation as well as better necessary data to accurately provide users with recommendations.
 The model was created using help from outside sources, given that I had no prior knowledge of the haversine formula.
 This formula combined with the coordinates as well as some functions creates a wonderful recommendation for each user.

-Each user will not only be able to see the nearest breweries based on their own coordinates, but also each breweries top 5 rated beers in order to help the user decide which brewery they would prefer.
+Each user will not only be able to see the nearest brewery's based on their coordinates, but also each breweries top 5 rated beers to help the user decide which brewery they would prefer.

 <figure>
     <p align="center">